CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 Compare the answers using m3diff and verify that get matching answers if NPCOL for both runs is identical NPCOL=6.

-Answers did not match if NPCOL was different, even though I removed the -march=native compiler flag.
+Answers did not match if NPCOL was different, despite the removal of the -march=native compiler flag.
-Christos suggested that the flag needs to be associated with the type of processor.
-Need to retry.

-1. Verify that I do a make clean and rebuild
+1. Do a make clean and rebuild
 2. Rerun two cases with different values for NPCOL
 3. Re-check the ansswers

-Also ran the following to verify that if NPCOL is identical than answers match.
-This was confirmed.
+Also run a case to verify that if NPCOL is identical than answers match.

 `sbatch run_cctm_2016_12US2.108pe.3x36.6x18.pcluster.csh`